Underpayment and wage theft

 What can I do if I’m being underpaid?

-Find out how much you should be getting paid – including superannuation, penalty rates and other entitlements – and compare it to how much you are actually being paid by reading your payslip.
+Find out how much you should be getting paid – including superannuation, penalty rates and other entitlements – and compare it to how much you are actually receiving by reading your payslip and income.

-Chat to your workmates to work out if they have similar concerns (this is now allowed thanks to union-won pay secrecy laws!).
+Chat to your workmates to work out if they have similar concerns (this is now allowed thanks to union-won laws preventing pay secrecy!).
 It’s likely that if you’re worried about your pay not being right, you won’t be the only one.

 Enter your email to access our expert workplace information